programacaoemacao/pokedex-sh/README.md

 ## Attention points

 **You don't need to run the scraper and collect any data.
 The repository already contains the necessary data to run the Pokédex!**

+If you would like to run the scraper, check this [page](https://github.com/programacaoemacao/pokedex-sh/tree/main/cmd/data_scraper).

+If you would like to run the ASCII images generator, check this [page](https://github.com/programacaoemacao/pokedex-sh/tree/main/cmd/ascii_images_generator).